donaldrich80/modular-gitlab-ci/docs/quick_start.md

 - [X] Pushover and Healthcheck notifications (Won't cause pipeline failure)
 - [X] Automatic Gitlab Pages Deployment

+## Private Repo (No Secret scanning)

+SAST will cause pipeline failure if credintisls are found.

+CREDSCAN: false

 !!! info "Linters will not cause pipeline failure (but will provide lint suggestions)"

+## No documention

+GENERATE_DOCS: false